-As of October 31, 2019, the balance in the Sheridan Trust II was \$14,401,000.
-This balance is included under "Loan Participation Receivable - The City of New York" which totaled \$1,075,529,000 at October 31, 2019.
-In each case, the "Loan Participation Receivable - The City of New York" are pledged to the associated bonds but revert to the City when such bonds are retired (see Note 12: "Payable to The City of New York").
+As of October 31, 2023, the balance included under "Loan Participation Receivable - The City of New York" totaled \$450,908,000 is related to the Corporation's Mitchell-Lama loan participating program.
+"Loan Participation Receivable - The City of New York" are pledged to the associated bonds but revert to the City when such bonds are retired (see Note 13: "Payable to The City of New York and Mortgagors").